gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 }
 </pre>

-<p>The above code is similar to our original setRowData() method, we iterate
-through the rowData and for each item ask our column definitions to render accordingly.
+The above code is similar to our original setRowData() method, we iterate through the rowData and for each item ask our column definitions to render accordingly.
 The main differences being that a) we're expecting each column definition to render itself into the StringBuilder rather than passing back a full-on widget, and b) we're calling setHTML on a HTML widget rather than calling setWidget on a FlexTable.
-This will decrease your load time, especially as your tables start to grow.</p>
+This will decrease your load time, especially as your tables start to grow.

-<p>Now let's take a look at the code used to sink events on the table.</p>
+Now let's take a look at the code used to sink events on the table.

 <pre class="prettyprint">
 public class ContactsViewImpl&lt;T> extends Composite implements ContactsView&lt;T> {